The main aim of treatment for diabetes is to reduce your risk of developing complications by keeping your blood glucose

 - Sulphonylureas (example, gliclazide, glipizide, glibenclamide)

 Metformin works by improving your body's response to the insulin you naturally make.
-It also reduces the amount of sugar that your liver makes and that your stomach/intestines absorb.
-Metformin is prescribed in people with type 2 diabetes whose blood glucose levels cannot be lowered with diet, exercise and other lifestyle changes.
+It also decreases the amount of glucose made by your liver and increases the use of glucose by your muscles.
+Metformin is used in people with type 2 diabetes whose blood glucose levels cannot be lowered with diet, exercise and other lifestyle changes.
+Read more about metformin.

 Sulphonylureas work by making your pancreas produce more insulin.
 They are prescribed in people with type 2 diabetes whose blood glucose levels cannot be lowered with metformin.
 There are several tablets in this group.
 They include:

 This is an insulin sensitiser which helps reduce insulin resistance in your body.
 Pioglitazone is prescribed in people with type 2 diabetes whose blood glucose levels cannot be lowered with metformin and sulphonylureas.